 Moisture wicking linings is yet another comfort-related feature that you should look for as your feet are going to get sweaty when you climb.
 Shoes that feature moisture wicking lining along with mesh upper means superior breathability, and this would help in air circulation so that your feet keep dry at all times.

-If you’re a regular rock-climber, you would want to invest in a pair of climbing shoes that last.
+If you’re a regular rock-climber, you would want to invest in a pair of climbing shoes that lasts long with improved sole durability.
 One feature that can easily indicate whether or not your shoes will last you several years is the thickness of the rubber soles.
 While thicker rubber soles endure wear and tear, thin rubber soles get thinner over time and may not offer the kind of grip you would need while climbing.

 The word “upper” that’s generally used to describe one of the features of shoes basically means the upper part of the shoes.
 This is generally made out of mesh fabric as it tends to add breathability to the shoes to keep your feet sweat-free.
 You’ll also find shoes made with mesh and leather upper or mesh and synthetic upper, and they’re a good option too.